Minnie (album): Critical reception

-AllMusic's Craig Lytle, in a 3/5 star review, commented "While Riperton's voice was as silky as the incomparable Billie Holiday's, she had the innate ability to controllably explode into higher octaves without forsaking the beauty of her voice.
-This admirable quality elevates her to a class of her own...This album was released in the year in which the supreme songstress passed (1979).
+AllMusic's Craig Lytle commented, "While Riperton's voice was as silky as the incomparable Billie Holiday's, she had the innate ability to controllably explode into higher octaves without forsaking the beauty of her voice.
+This admirable quality elevates her to a class of her own...
+This album was released in the year in which the supreme songstress passed (1979).
 However, she bestowed upon the listener her gift of voice with a collection of fine songs."